mattermost/docs/source/mobile/build-custom-mobile-apps.rst

 Deployment Options
 ------------------

-When you decide to build your own Mattermost Mobile apps, you have multiple ways to deploy it:
+When you decide to build your own Mattermost Mobile apps, you have multiple ways to deploy:

 - Submitting your app to `an Enterprise App Store <#using-an-enterprise-app-store>`_.
-- Using `an Enterprise Mobile Management (EMM) provider <https://docs.mattermost.com/mobile/deploy-mobile-apps-using-emm-provider.html>`__.
+- Using `an Enterprise Mobile Management (EMM) provider <https://docs.mattermost.com/mobile/build-custom-mobile-apps.html#using-an-emm-provider>`__.
 - Submitting your app to `public app stores <#using-public-app-stores>`_.
 - Using `another distribution method <#using-another-distribution-method>`_.